yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-tables.md

 Assume the parent table and default partition are included in the replication stream.

-To add a table partition to the replication, Follow the same steps for [Add Table to replication](#add-table-to-replication).
+To add a table partition to the replication, follow the same steps for [Add Table to replication](#add-table-to-replication).

-## Remove Table Partition from Replication
+## Remove table partition from replication

 Remove Partition from Replication is the same as [Remove Table from Replication](#remove-table-from-replication).

-## Manually resync YBA Monitoring
+## Manually resync YBA monitoring

 One time setup:

-1. Open https://<yourportal.yugabyte.com>/profile in your browser.
+1. In YugabyteDB Anywhere, navigate to your profile by clicking the profile icon in the top right and choosing **User Profile** (that is, https://<yourportal.yugabyte.com>/profile).

-1. Click Generate Key.
+1. Click **Generate Key**.

-1. Copy the Customer ID and API Token and store it in a secure location.
+1. Copy the API Token and Customer ID and store it in a secure location.

-1. Navigate to the Standby universe YBA UI page and get the cluster UUID from the URL.
+1. Navigate to the Standby universe and get the cluster UUID from the URL.

 1. Run the following command: